 Plusnet offers three packages.
 You can get Unlimited broadband, Unlimited Fibre and Unlimited Fibre Extra.
 Its Unlimited package offers speeds averaging 10Mbps (previously advertised as up to 17Mbps).
 Customers can choose a 12 or 18 month contract or a more pricey rolling contract with no fixed term.
 All offer line rental, unlimited usage and you can add your own call plans.

-Sky also provides three packages, albeit with less flexibility on contract length.
-Sky Broadband Unlimited offers unlimited usage and download speeds of 10Mbps on a 12-month contract.
-All Sky Fibre deals come with an 18-month contract and pay-as-you-talk as standard.
+Sky provides two packages, albeit with less flexibility on contract length.
+Sky Broadband Essential offers unlimited usage and download speeds of 10Mbps, whereas Sky Broadband Superfast comes in at an average 59Mbps and is also unlimited.
+Quite the gap between the two.
+All Sky broadband deals come with an 18-month contract and pay-as-you-talk as standard.

 Plusnet wins by offering attractive packages that give customers an option on contract length.